jstaf/onedriver/README.md

 Arch/Manjaro/EndeavourOS users can install onedriver from the [AUR](https://aur.archlinux.org/packages/onedriver/).

-Other installation options are available below if you would prefer to manually install things or build the latest version from source.

 Post-installation, you can start onedriver either via the `onedriver-launcher` desktop app, or via the command line: `onedriver /path/to/mount/onedrive/at/`.

-### Multiple drives and starting OneDrive on login
+### Multiple drives and starting OneDrive on login via systemd

 **Note:** You can also set this up through the GUI via the `onedriver-launcher` desktop app installed via rpm/deb/`make install`.
+You can skip this section if you're using the GUI.
+It's honestly easier.

 To start onedriver automatically and ensure you always have access to your files, you can start onedriver as a systemd user service.
 In this example, `$MOUNTPOINT`